Decomposition of free cumulants: Introduction

 \section{Introduction}

 Cumulants are related to moments of random variables by means of combinatorial recursions described with the use of certain partition lattices.
-In classical probability, we define them using the lattices of all partitions.
-They are called {\it classical cumulants} and are related to classical independence by the associated linearization property of the logarithm of the Fourier transform.
+In classical probability, these are the lattices of all partitions.
+The corresponding quantities, called {\it classical cumulants}, are related to classical independence by the linearization property of the logarithm of the Fourier transform.

-In free probability, based on free independence or freeness, an analogous role is played by {\it free cumulants}.
-Their combinatorial definition is due to Speicher \cite{[Sp]} who used the family $\{{\rm NC}(n):n\in \mathbb{N}\}$ of lattices of noncrossing partitions introduced by Kreweras \cite{[Kr]}.
+In free probability, based on free independence or freeness, an analogous role is played by {\it free cumulants}, whose combinatorial definition, due to Speicher \cite{[Sp]}, uses the family $\{{\rm NC}(n):n\in \mathbb{N}\}$ of lattices of noncrossing partitions introduced by Kreweras \cite{[Kr]}.
 Free cumulants of a single random variable are numbers $(r_n)_{n\geq 1}$ defined implicitly in terms of its moments $(m_n)_{n\geq 1}$ by the moment-cumulant formula

-where $ r_{\pi} =\prod_{V\in \pi}r_{|V|} $ is the product of free cumulants corresponding to blocks $V\in \pi$ and $|V|$ is the number of elements in $V$.
-This relation allows us to explicitly determine each $r_n$ in terms of $m_1, \ldots, m_n$ by the M\"obius inversion.
-Moreover, the cumulants $r_n$ are the coefficients of the Voiculescu transform of the distribution of the considered random variable.
-This transform, called by Voiculescu the R-transform \cite{[V1], [V2]}, plays the role analogous to that of the logarithm of the Fourier transform and is related to free independence by the associated linearization property.
+where $r_{\pi} =\prod_{V\in \pi}r_{|V|}$ is the product of free cumulants corresponding to blocks $V\in \pi$ and $|V|$ is the number of elements in $V$.
+This relation can be inverted via M\"obius inversion.
+Moreover, the cumulants $r_n$ are the coefficients of the Voiculescu R-transform \cite{[V1], [V2]} which plays a role analogous to that of the logarithm of the Fourier transform and is related to free independence by the associated linearization property.

 In the multivariate case, the free cumulants $r_n(a_1, \ldots, a_n)$ of elements $a_{1},\ldots, a_{n}$ of a unital algebra ${\mathcal A}$ equipped with a normalized linear functional $\varphi$ are defined in terms of their mixed moments in a similar way, with the multivariate R-transform developed by Nica \cite{[N1]}.
 In turn, multivariate {\it Boolean cumulants} $\beta_n(a_1, \ldots, a_n)$, which linearize the addition of Boolean independent random variables, are defined with the use of the family $\{{\rm Int}(n):n\in \mathbb{N}\}$ of the lattices of interval partitions.
 We have